Most career advice starts in the wrong place.

 This isn’t about judgment.
 It’s about accuracy.
 A strategy built on a false picture of reality will fail, no matter how inspiring it sounds.

-Your life isn’t static, and your strategy shouldn’t be either.
-What matters most shifts depending on your season of life—the particular circumstances, constraints, and opportunities that define your current chapter.
+Your career isn’t static, and your strategy shouldn’t be either.
+What matters most shifts depending on your professional season — the particular circumstances, constraints, and opportunities that define your current chapter.

 Seasons affect: